Country(ies): Jordan

 None

-This morning is yours to unwind beside the Red Sea, discover Aqaba, or engage in the numerous water sports available in the area.
-Aqaba's clear, azure waters and vibrant reefs are home to some of the best diving in the Red Sea.
-You can also embark on morning boat trips to snorkel at the nearby reefs.
+You have a free morning to relax by the Red Sea, explore Aqaba, or enjoy the many water sports on offer.
+The crystal-clear waters and vibrant reefs make Aqaba one of the best spots in the Red Sea for diving.
+You can also take an optional morning boat trip to snorkel on the nearby reefs.

-After meeting our group arriving from Egypt this afternoon, we depart Aqaba and journey into the breathtaking desert landscapes of Wadi Rum.
-Here, we are warmly welcomed by friendly Bedouin hosts at a cosy camp nestled beneath the towering rocks and cliffs.
-We will spend the evening and night at the camp, enjoying a delicious traditional Jordanian meal, typically featuring 'Zarb'—a Bedouin-style dish consisting of lamb and chicken slow-cooked underground.
-This evening's options include a sunset camel ride or star gazing with telescopes.
+This afternoon, after meeting up with new arrivals from Egypt, we'll leave Aqaba and drive into the spectacular desert scenery of Wadi Rum.
+We'll be greeted by friendly Bedouin hosts at a comfortable camp nestled beneath the towering rocks and cliffs.
+The evening is yours to relax at the camp before enjoying a delicious, traditional Jordanian meal, which typically includes 'Zarb', a local speciality of lamb and chicken cooked underground in the authentic Bedouin style.
+Optional activities for the evening include a sunset camel ride or stargazing with telescopes.

 OVERNIGHT: